-Skeptical GOP senators head to the White House
+Trump to GOP senators: 'Inaction is not an option'

 - The meeting marks Trump's second luncheon with senators on the topic

-Washington (CNN)President Donald Trump's goal for Wednesday's luncheon with Senate Republicans is to drive home his view that inaction is not an option on health care.
+Congress is set to depart Washington in mid-August, where they will return to their home states for the remainder of the month.
+Trump is also expected to spend a prolonged period away from the White House in August.

-Trump is expected to remind the "about 95%" of Republican senators to White House officials say will attend the meeting of their years of promises to repeal Obamacare.
+"I am ready to act," Trump said.
+"I have pen in hand, believe me, I am sitting in that office, I have pen in hand.
+You never had that before."

-The meeting -- the second Trump luncheon with senators on the topic -- comes a day after Senate Majority Leader Mitch McConnell's second plan to gut President Barack Obama's Affordable Care Act was knocked off course by four senators who said they wouldn't go along with the bill.
+The meeting -- the second Trump luncheon with senators on the topic -- comes a day after Senate Majority Leader Mitch McConnell's second plan to gut the Affordable Care Act was knocked off course by four senators who said they wouldn't go along with the bill.
 It marked the second-time McConnell hit a roadblock in less than 24 hours.

 The President also worked the phones on Tuesday, according to an aide for Sen. Mike Lee, R-Utah.